Ocean Plastic Gifts

 Meanwhile throughout the year we are burning gas, to run our power network baseload, contributing to global warming, which is directly linked to ocean acidification.

-Why not use the plastic the generate electricity instead?
+Why not use the plastic to generate electricity instead?
 The CO2 is still released, but provided we use an incinerator with energy from waste functions, we are reducing our gas consumption, whilst taking the plastic waste out of the system permanently.
 The Natural History Museum (London), acknowledges that incineration may be only option for destruction of ocean plastic.

 So in summary we propose a clinical solution to the pervasive problem of plastic waste, we utterly destroy it so it can't find it ways back into the oceans.
 As we have indicated above this destruction process is documented, and all documentation is provided for gift certificate buyer's inspection.